 Seems like a lot of unnecessary changes from the Spanish version of the sentence.

 I refused to give up and submitted several different variations of my sentence.

-FINALLY--Duo accepted it but only after I added the relative pronoun "that" to introduce the first clause.
+FINALLY--Duo accepted it but only after I added the relative pronoun "that" to introduce the dependent clause.
 In English, the relative pronoun is unnecessary.